Yuriy0014/nodej_sessions_redis/README.md

-# Repo for realisation session storage using NODE JS + REDIS
+# Repo for realisation session storage using NODE JS + TS + REDIS